mashery/wordpress-plugin/README.md

 * `[mashery:keys]`: inserts the user's key list.
 * `[mashery:iodocs]`: inserts an iodocs instance.

-## Contributing

-See [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.

 ## Basic Structure

 * `templates/*` contains the templates used by each shortcode.